SteveBarnett/human-centred/air.md

 1. Platforms are good to their users.
 2. They abuse their users to make things better for their business customers.
-3. Yhey abuse those business customers to claw back all the value for themselves.
+3. They abuse those business customers to claw back all the value for themselves.
 4. They have become a giant pile of shit.

 ## 2. Fight The Power